Reference

 Structured Data

 Machine-readable tags that describe what a page is about.
 Usually written as JSON-LD in a script tag.
-Google, Bing, and AI systems use structured data to understand entities, relationships, and facts.
-Proper structured data is what triggers rich results and what makes your content citable in AI Overviews.
-Schema.org is the shared vocabulary all major search engines support.
+Google and other search systems use structured data to understand entities, relationships, and facts.
+Valid structured data can qualify content for supported rich result formats, but it does not guarantee display in Search or special inclusion in AI features.

 Trailing Slash Consistency